 The Committee will have access to a budget but any activities or proposals will be subject to approval by full Council.

+The budget can be spent on Committee projects or any non-Council events the Committee decides meets the recreation or wellbeing brief of the committee.

+The maximum proposed spend on any non-Council project will be £300.